Smith42/astroPT/README.md

 AstroPT is an autoregressive transformer under the hood.

 Similarly to language models that predict the next word in a sentence, AstroPT processes sequences of astronomical data chunks to predict what comes next.

-The intuition here is that this next-token-prediction task requires the model to internalise some understanding of the physical processes underlying the training data, just like how a text GPT needs to have some knowledge of geography to guess a country's capital given a description of that country, or some knowledge of coding to write compilable Fortran.
+The intuition here is that this next-token-prediction task requires the model to internalise some understanding of the physical processes underlying the training data.

+This is just like how a text GPT needs to have some knowledge of geography to guess a country's capital given a description of that country, or some knowledge of coding to write compilable Fortran.

 Below we can see this principle applied to a galaxy image, where we split the image into chunks and pass them into an AstroPT model: